LuisFalva/ophelia/index.md

 (9, 3)
 ```

-The `pct_change` wrapper is added to the Spark `DataFrame` class in order to have the must commonly used method in Pandas
+The `pct_change` wrapper is added to the Spark `DataFrame` class in order to have the most commonly used method in Pandas
-objects, this is for getting the relative percentage change between one observation to another sorted by some sortable
-date-type column and lagged by some laggable numeric-type column.
+objects to get the relative percentage change from one observation to another, sorted by a date-type column and lagged by a numeric-type column.

 ```python
 >>> from ophilea.functions import PctChange